-Figure 3 Organization of RUN EIH in Bioeconomy and connections to RUN-EU and RUN plus project
+Figure 9- Organization of RUN EIH in Bioeconomy and connections to RUN-EU

 3. EUROPEAN INNOVATION HUBS WITHIN THE RUN-EU PROJECT.

 European Innovation Hubs constitute the ultimate output envisaged by work package 2 (WP2), within the generic work plan of RUN-EU.
 Connections of Bioeconomy hub to other RUN-EU project work packages are shown in image 1.
 Outcomes of RUN EIH's is described in deliverable.